Solrys/stock-analysis/README.md

 https://github.com/Solrys/stock-analysis/blob/main/VBA_Challenge.xlsm

-Once I established a refactored code, I ran the original code for 2017 and 2018, and compared the Run Times with the refactored code.
+Once I established a refactored code, I ran the original code for 2017 and 2018, and compared the Original Run Times with the Refactored Run Times.
 #### Refactored Run Times:
 ![refactored 2017](https://github.com/Solrys/stock-analysis/blob/main/Resources/VBA_Challenge_2017.png)

 ![Refactored 2018](https://github.com/Solrys/stock-analysis/blob/main/Resources/Resources/VBA_Challenge_2018.png)

-After comparing Original code runtimes with the new Refactored code runtimes it was determined the the new code was more efficient and ran through all 12 stock tickers at about .5 seconds faster!
+After comparing both sets of runtimes it was determined the the new Refactored code was more efficient and ran through all 12 stock tickers at about .5 seconds faster!

 ## Summary